valancej/documentation/_pro/continuous-integration/percy-docker.md

 RUN gem install percy-cli
 ```

+**Note** that this will require you to be building an image that contains both Ruby and Rubygems.
+If the image does not contain both of these, you will be unable to install the necessary `percy-cli` gem.

 From there, you will need to add the following command a step or inside of a script in your [codeship-steps.yml file]({{ site.baseurl }}{% link _pro/builds-and-configuration/steps.md %}):

 ```bash